slemrmartin/topological_inventory-collector-mock/scripts/README.md

 * Login to your openshift using `oc login` command.
 * Create openshift project you want to use and make it current.
 * Update your [config file](config):
-  * *openshift_project* has to equal to openshift project name you created.
+  * *openshift_project* has to be equal to openshift project name you created.
   * HOST variables will be created later.